ocelot-cloud/website/content/docs/ocelot-cloud/app-store/xwiki.md

 title: "XWiki"
 ---

-The installation process is straightforward with no additional considerations.
+When you first access the XWiki web UI, follow the installation wizard to create the admin account.

+### Disable Self-Registration

+To prevent users from self-registering:

+* Drawer menu (top left) → Administration → Users & Rights → Rights → Users
+  * In the **XWikiAdminGroup** row, click the **Register** column until a green checkmark appears (explicit allow)

+### Make Wiki Private

+To restrict access to authenticated users only:

-TODO: Disable: in Administration → Users & Rights → Users, remove the Register right from Unregistered Users (or grant it only to XWikiAdminGroup)
+- Drawer menu (top left) → Administration → Users & Rights → Rights → Users

-TODO explain how to enable self-registration for an open community:
-* Gitea — Site Administration → Configuration → Service → Disable self-registration toggle.
-* Mattermost — System Console → Authentication → Signup → Enable account creation / Enable open server switches.
+- Enable:
+  - Prevent unregistered users from viewing pages, regardless of the page rights
+  - Prevent unregistered users from editing pages, regardless of the page rights

+### Create Users

+With self-registration disabled, administrators can create users manually:

-* XWiki — Administration → Users & Rights → remove the Register right from Unregistered Users.
+- Drawer menu (top left) → Administration → Users & Rights → Users → Add User
-* OCIS — No public signup feature; only the built-in admin can add users via the Users page or CLI.